-Projects in the genre of the arts, history, science, biography, personal storytelling, cultural documentary, mixed genre, narrative and/or short digital video projects for online distribution (no longer than 20 minutes) should be submitted to the PMCF.
+Projects in the genre of the arts, history, science, biography, health, personal storytelling, cultural documentary, mixed genre, narrative and/or short digital video projects for online distribution (no longer than 20 minutes) should be submitted to the PMCF.

-Projects that that are timely and relevant and explore contemporary social justice issues, incorporate a journalistic approach into the filmmaking process, and have potential to engage communities in dialogue beyond the broadcast should be submitted to the CIF.
+Projects that are timely, explore contemporary social justice issues, incorporate a journalistic approach into the filmmaking process, and have potential for civic dialogue beyond the broadcast should be submitted to the CIF.

 The Documentary Core Application is a collaborative effort by grantors who regularly fund documentary projects to standardize application requirements, with the aim of fostering greater access and a more equitable and sustainable documentary field.